 Your spouse/partner can apply for a work permit before or after they arrive in Canada.
 The work permit will usually be issued for the same length of time as your study permit.
 Your spouse/partner does not need a job offer to apply for a work permit.

 In some cases, Canadian visa offices abroad will process spouse/partner work permit applications at the same time as study permit applications.
-In this case, you will need to include the additional fee for the work permit and complete the work permit application for your spouse/partner, available from the website of the consulate.
+In this case, you will need to include the additional fee for the work permit and complete the work permit application for your spouse/partner.

 Most spouse/partners come to Canada as visitors first and apply for a work permit after they are in Canada.
-If your spouse or partner does not require a TRV, they may be able to apply for a work permit at the border or airport where they enter Canada.
+If your spouse or partner does not require a Temporary Resident Visa, they might be able to apply for a work permit at the border or airport where they enter Canada.

 Spousal Work Permit

 You might also be interested in

 The information on this page may change